 Supreme Court Rules on, But Fails to Clarify, Pregnancy Discrimination Law

 The Pregnancy Discrimination Act extends Title VII’s prohibition against sex discrimination to include pregnancy.
 It also says that employers must treat “women affected by pregnancy . . . the same for all employment-related purposes . . . as other persons not so affected but similar in their ability or inability to work.”
-But what does this latter provision mean when … Continue Reading
+But what does … Continue Reading

 Employee Handbooks Should Be Reviewed in Light of NLRB Report